bzah/dask/docs/source/array-chunks.rst

 5. Chunks should align with your storage, if applicable.

     Array data formats are often chunked as well.
-When loading or saving data, if is useful to have Dask array chunks that are aligned with the chunking of your storage, often an even multiple times larger in each direction
+When loading or saving data, it is useful to have Dask array chunks that are aligned with the chunking of your storage, often an even multiple times larger in each direction

 Unknown Chunks
 --------------

 Some arrays have unknown chunk sizes.
 This arises whenever the size of an array depends on lazy computations that we haven't yet performed like the
 following: